 There are things you should never to do to your dog.
-For example, dogs should never eat grapes, chocolate, or be left in cars on sunny days.
+For example, dogs should never eat grapes or chocolate, or be left in cars on sunny days.
 Furthermore, you should never ignore possible signs of cancer in your dog.
 But how do you know what the signs of cancer are?

-As most people like dogs more than humans, giving them the best care is a priority, including being on the lookout for signs of cancer.
+As most people like dogs more than humans, giving dogs the best care is a priority, including being on the lookout for signs of cancer.
 And, in fact, from dog skin cancer to breast cancer, cancer in dogs varies just as it does in people.
-But knowing what some of the common signs of cancer in dogs may just save their life.
+But knowing some of the common signs of cancer in dogs may just save their life.
 While many of the following symptoms may be indicative of less serious conditions, if you see any of them arise in your dog, you should still speak to your vet.
 Read below to learn about possible symptoms of cancer in dogs.

 Breast Cancer in Dogs